 “The man is a clown.
 He goes charging around the speaking platform, like that at every rally […] He’s a clown, so what? […] So people want a giggle or two.
 Even more, they want to thumb their noses at a political establishment that doesn’t seem able to solve anything.”

 I’m sure you read that with a certain someone in mind.
 I think it’s an interesting quote, because it could quite easily be a comment from the early days of Donald Trump’s political campaign.
 What it actually is, though, is a line from a 1979 book by Stephen King – The Dead Zone.
-Everybody is leaping on the 1984 comparative bandwagon, but I think this text is a far more interesting one.
+Everybody is leaping on the 1984 comparative bandwagon, but I think this text provides a far more interesting one.

 Everybody is leaping on the 1984 comparative bandwagon but The Dead Zone makes a far more interesting comparison